Financial Help for Pregnant Women: 3 Ways to Get Assistance

 - Lactation consultant if breastfeeding is difficult

-If finances are already a struggle, reliable government programs can provide free help for pregnant mothers.
+Reliable government programs can provide help to pregnant mothers facing financial struggles.
 Financial help for single parents is also available.
 Here are the most well-known programs for women who are pregnant and need help with money.

-WIC aims to help low-income women who are pregnant, breastfeeding, or postpartum and struggle to give their infants or children a nutritionally-balanced diet.
-WIC provides supplemental nutritious food, counseling, nutrition education, and health screenings.
+The goal of WIC is to support low-income pregnant, breastfeeding, or postpartum women who are unable to provide their children with a nutritious diet.
+WIC gives supplemental nutritious food, counseling, nutrition education, and health screenings.

 For low-income families, the TANF program can be instrumental in helping them get back on their feet and regain self-sufficiency.
 One of the program’s main focuses is providing financial assistance to families so they’re able to care for their children in their own homes.

-This government program focuses on providing low-income families and individuals with nutritious food to fight hunger.
+This government program helps low-income families and individuals fight food hunger.
 Approved families or individuals can use their SNAP benefits to buy items like bread, poultry and meat, dairy, and fruits and vegetables.
-Some restaurants and stores also accept SNAP benefits.
+Certain stores and restaurants accept SNAP benefits as well.

-Crowdfunding can be a lifesaving alternative for those who need financial help quickly and can’t afford to wait for government assistance.
-If you’re still wondering how to get help with bills, online fundraising may be a good option for you.
+You may be in a situation where you can’t afford to wait for government aid.
+Crowdfunding can be a quick and lifesaving solution for those who are pregnant and need help with money fundraising for pregnancy costs.
+If you’re still looking for ways on how to get help with bills, online fundraising may be a good option for you.

 How crowdfunding helped these expecting mothers

-Danielle and her husband Trent were overjoyed when their daughter was born healthy.
-But all that changed five weeks later when Charlotte developed a cough that turned into a lung infection and sent her to the ICU.
+Danielle and her husband Trent were thrilled when their baby girl was born healthy.
+However, five weeks later that all changed.
+Charlotte was sent to the ICU after developing a cough that turned into a lung infection.

-Danielle, on unpaid maternity leave, spent every moment with her daughter while her husband cared for their 2-year-old son.
-A friend started a GoFundMe to help the family with living expenses and to offset mounting medical bills.
-The fundraiser raised nearly $7,000.
+While she was on unpaid maternity leave, Danielle spent every moment with her daughter as her husband took care of their 2-year-old son.
+A friend started a GoFundMe to help the family with living expenses and medical bills.
+Nearly $7,000 was raised for the fundraiser.

 Get help with maternity care costs now

-Whether you need to get rid of debt or simply need to buy the essentials to prepare for the arrival of your little one, GoFundMe can help.
-You deserve to enjoy every moment of this important life event without worrying about impending medical bills or unpaid maternity leave.
+Whether you need to get rid of debt or purchase essentials for the arrival of your newborn, GoFundMe can help.
+You deserve to enjoy the beauty of motherhood without stressing over medical bills or unpaid maternity leave.
 Sign up for a fundraiser and start raising money for pregnancy expenses today.